osu-crypto/libOTe/AUDIT.md

 - `Pprf_Audit_Test` completes an initial stationary expansion, rejects a later choice update, and checks complete sender and receiver clear state.

+## AUD-040: Kyber entropy fallback could overwrite its destination

+Status: fixed

+Affected code:

+- `thirdparty/KyberOT/randombytes.c`, in `randombytes_kyber()`.

+Concern:

+After a partial `getrandom()` result, the function advanced its output pointer.
+If a later call failed, the fallback received the original byte count at the advanced pointer.
+The fallback could therefore write past the destination.

+Impact:

+The optional MR-Kyber backend could corrupt adjacent memory when the operating system returned partial entropy and a later entropy request failed.

+Resolution:

+The fallback now receives only the unfilled suffix.
+A zero-byte system call also enters the fallback instead of leaving the entropy loop without progress.

+Verification:

+- The Linux-only MR-Kyber entropy source compiles with the corrected remaining length and zero-progress branch.

+## AUD-041: Unseeded SoftSpoken splitting read an invalid AES schedule

+Status: fixed

+Affected code:

+- `AESStream::split()` and `AESRekeyManager::split()` in
+  `SoftSpokenShOtExt.h`.

+Concern:

+An extender can be split after base OTs are installed but before the protocol seed is exchanged.
+The split path evaluated the default-constructed AES object, whose key schedule was not initialized, and marked the child stream as seeded.

+Impact:

+Pre-expansion splitting read indeterminate state.
+This ordering is used by the multithreaded frontend and could produce undefined behavior before the child installed its protocol seed.

+Resolution:

+AES streams now expose their seeded state and reject direct unseeded splits.
+The rekey manager preserves unseeded parent and child states without evaluating AES.

+Verification:

+- `OtExt_SoftSpoken_AesState_Audit_Test` checks direct rejection and confirms that both managers remain unseeded.

+## AUD-042: SoftSpoken rekey accounting omitted the triggering batch

+Status: fixed

+Affected code:

+- `AESRekeyManager::useAES()` in `SoftSpokenShOtExt.h`.

+Concern:

+When a batch exceeded the remaining use allowance, the manager selected a new key and reset its counter to zero.
+The current batch then used the new key but was absent from that key's counter.

+Impact:

+Beyond an indivisible caller batch's own size, the key could process the next 1,024 secret blocks without rekeying.
+This weakened the configured computation and security tradeoff.

+Resolution:

+The triggering batch becomes the new key's initial use count.
+An indivisible batch larger than the nominal allowance retains its supported behavior: it gets a fresh key to itself and forces another rekey before subsequent use.
+A checked comparison avoids counter overflow.

+Verification:

+- `OtExt_SoftSpoken_AesState_Audit_Test` crosses two consecutive rekey
+  boundaries and confirms that an oversized batch cannot accumulate later use on the same key.

+## AUD-043: SoftSpoken splitting could resurrect an expired cached AES key

+Status: fixed

+Affected code:

+- `AESStream::split()` and `AESRekeyManager::split()` in
+  `SoftSpokenShOtExt.h`.

+Concern:

+`AESStream` caches eight derived keys.
+Splitting incremented the logical index without invoking the cache-refill path.
+A split at index seven advanced the parent to index eight but selected stale cache slot zero.

+Impact:

+The parent reused a key that had already reached its usage limit.
+Repeated splits could bypass the rekey policy and extend the lifetime of expired keys.

+Resolution:

+Splitting now advances through `next()`, which refills the cache at its boundary.
+The parent usage count resets because the parent also advances to a fresh key.

+Verification:

+- `OtExt_SoftSpoken_AesState_Audit_Test` checks the index-seven split against independently derived key eight and exercises the parent usage limit after a seeded split.